-Board member and chairman of the Internal Audit Committee since 2008.
+Board member and chairman of the Audit Committee (of the Board) since 2008.
+Head of the Risk Committee (of the Board) since 2013.

 Private investor and self-employed financial adviser.
-Has held positions as financial analyst, as portfolio manager at Christiania Bank og Kreditkasse and Fokus Bank and as head of finance and finance director at Bachke & Co and Det norske oljeselskap respectively.
+Has held positions as financial analyst, as portfolio manager at Christiania Bank og Kreditkasse and Fokus Bank and as head of finance and finance director at, respectively, Bachke & Co and Det norske oljeselskap.